OPSnet/Logchecker/README.md

 A CD rip logchecker, used for analyzing the generated logs for any problems that would potentially indicate a non-perfect rip was produced.
 Of course, just because a log doesn't score a perfect 100% does not mean that the produced rip isn't bit perfect, it's just less likely.
-While this library can largely run on both Linux and Windows, validating of checksums is only really supported for Linux.
+This library should work on any OS where PHP and Python are supported.

 While this library will analyze most parts of a log, unfortunately it cannot properly validate the checksums for all types of logs.
 This is due to creators of these programs making their logchecker closed source